 Team have once again met the annual target and then exceeded it by three properties, resulting in 203 empty properties brought back into use during 19/20.
-The team's collective actions through the encouragement of quality renovations have led to an homes brought back into use (2019/20)
+The team's collective actions through the encouragement of quality renovations have led to an additional £2.7m of private sector investment into the city's private sector housing stock thereby improving the quantity and quality of the city's housing stock.

+203

+homes brought

+back into use

+(2019/20)

 (201 in 2018/19)